comicrelief/smartfocus-email-template/README.md

 ## How to use the template:

 - Go to: https://smartfocus-email-template.netlify.com/
-- Right-click with your mousebutton and select something along the lines of "view page source"
+- Right-click with your mouse and select something along the lines of "view page source"
 - A new tab / window /pop-up will be opened with the template's markup.

 ### Copying the markup:

 The email template consists of rows that can be used in our emails.
- - Each row is surrounded by comments in capitals denoting the start and the end of the row. (e.g. <!-- LOGO ROW --> )
+ - Each row is surrounded by comments in capitals denoting the start and the end of the row. (e.g. `<!-- LOGO ROW --> `)
- - Within each row there are extra comments with instructions where to change colour, fonts etc. (e.g. <!-- row's background colour 2x -->)
+ - Within each row there are extra comments with instructions where to change colour, fonts etc. (e.g. `<!-- row's background colour 2x -->`)

 There are parts to an email that should always be copied in:
 - Everything above the comment  ROWS START HERE.